 Thunderbolt and Thunderbolt 2: Use only Thunderbolt cables with Thunderbolt devices, and only Mini DisplayPort extension cables with Mini DisplayPort devices.
 If you use the wrong cable, the device won’t work even though the cable’s connectors fit your device and your Mac.

 The Thunderbolt port on a Mac can provide power to multiple connected Thunderbolt devices, so separate power cords from each device are usually not required.
 Check the documentation that came with your device to see if the device needs more power than the Thunderbolt port provides.

 When connecting a Thunderbolt device to a power source, be sure to disconnect the device from your Mac first, connect the device to a power source, then reconnect the device to your Mac.
 Otherwise, the device continues to draw power from your Mac.
-See the Apple Support article Find the right power adapter and cable for your Mac notebook.
+See the Apple Support article About Mac power adapters.

 About connecting multiple Thunderbolt devices

 Depending on your Mac, you may be able to connect multiple Thunderbolt devices to each other, then connect the chain of devices to the Thunderbolt port on your Mac.
 See Use one or more external displays with your Mac.